PacificBiosciences/PacBioFileFormats/DataSet.rst

 Core API Support
 -----------------

-An API is provided in pbcore (Python) and pbbam (C++) that makes consuming DataSet XML files or the underlying files such as BAM as burden-free as possible.
-TODO add pointers to pbbam and pbcore docs.
+An API is provided in pbcore_ (Python) and pbbam_ (C++) that makes consuming DataSet XML files or the underlying files such as BAM as burden-free as possible.

 Other PacBio command-line tools